cippo1987/Hybrid-perovskites/README.md

 Fork
 ------------

-This for has been generated shifting the original for a more useful view.
+This fork has been generated shifting the original for a more useful view.
 The shift has been made in order to have a particular point of the 'A' cation in the center of the cell.
 The particular points are the following:
 - MA 		= middle point of C-N bond
 - CH(NH2)2 	= C atom
 - NH4 		= N atom